scitran/client/README.md

 Once Docker is installed you can invoke any docker machine and container you set up on your computer.
 To set up the configuration for your computer, use the command [matlab/stDockerConfig.m](https://github.com/scitran/client/blob/master/utility/stDockerConfig.m).

+## Deprecated - right?

+I think there is now a configure routine, right?
+So this text no longer applies?

+If your terminal environment is set up properly, the best way to initiate scitran client is to start matlab from a terminal.
+In that case, the Matlab program inherits your shell ENV.
+Many people start Matlab from an icon, however.
+This sets up Matlab's own idiosyncratic environment.
+In that case, you may have to set your ENV (PATH) to include paths to python & required libs manually from within Matlab.
+See XXX for instructions on how to do this.